orbeon/orbeon-forms-doc/form-runner/feature/home-page.md

 ### Configuration on the remote server

 You also need to authorize the remote server to accept incoming connections for services.
-One way of doing this is to use the Orbeon Forms delegating `orbeon-auth.war`, documented [[here|Controller-~-Authorization-of-Pages-and-Services]].
+One way of doing this is to use the Orbeon Forms delegating `orbeon-auth.war`, documented [here](FIXME Controller-~-Authorization-of-Pages-and-Services).

 You deploy this WAR file alongside `orbeon.war` on the remote server, and you add this property to the remote server's `properties-local.xml`: